Every morning Monday through Friday, we offer two live webcasts of Morning Prayer at 7 a.m. and 9 a.m. Eastern, and we invite you to participate.

 We also offer Video Evensong every Friday night at 9 p.m.
 Eastern Time.

-If the technology is new to you, please come early so we can help you get familiar with it.
+Please come early so we can help you get familiar with the technology.
 If you’ll come early and type the host a message in the Chat area in the lower right of your screen, you won’t have to memorize all the information on this page, you can just read it as an overview.

 Don’t get discouraged if you can’t figure it all out at first.
 We all had to learn how to do this.
 Don’t feel embarrassed, don’t worry that you ruined everything, because you didn’t.
 This page is designed to prevent the problems we’ve all had in learning how to join the service.

 Here’s how our webcasts work.

 If you’re on a mobile device, you’ll need an app, free from Adobe and available here.

 At the top of our Western Hemisphere page, dailyoffice.wordpress.com, you’ll see a webcast graphic something like this (we have several different ones):

 Don’t click on the graphic; instead, a line or two below that, find the link to our live services.
 (Each service gets its own daily web address.)
 Click the link and you’ll be taken to a sign-in page.
 Sign in as a Guest and choose a screenname.
 You need not give your full name, but “Debbie of Boise” is a great sign-in.